Nahid-mahmud555/Campus-Circle/README.md

 Project Overview ::

-CampusSkill Hub is an exclusive, AI-powered skill-sharing platform designed specifically for Varendra University students.
+Campus Circle is a revolutionary AI-driven ecosystem designed to transform Bangladeshi universities into self-sustaining micro-digital economies.
+Starting with Varendra University as a pilot and scaling nationwide, it integrates institutional learning with secure skill-monetization and real-world problem-solving.
+Featuring AI-guided career roadmaps and verified anonymous marketplaces, it bridges the gap between academic theory and professional mastery while eliminating unemployment anxiety through a 'Guardian AI' that ensures no student is left behind .
 We bridge the gap between academic learning and practical skill development by creating a safe, verified, and anonymous ecosystem where students can teach, learn, and grow together.

 [ Demo Website Link ] : https://nahid-mahmud555.github.io/Campus-Circle/

     💡 Vision: To create Bangladesh's first university-specific skill-sharing economy powered by artificial intelligence.